wn74/Learning-Helper/README.md

-# Uni-Docs Core: Lecture Notes Processor / Amlify your studying routine
+# Uni-Docs Core: Lecture Notes Processor / Amplify your studying routine

 Uni-Docs Core is the backend processing and frontend display engine for transforming your lecture PDFs into an interactive, searchable, and quiz-enhanced learning platform.
 This repository contains the essential code for processing content and displaying it in a web-based interface, free of personal data, API keys (which you provide locally), and specific UI/GUI wrappers.